 is Professor and Chair in Public Policy at the Crawford School of Public Policy, Australian National University.
 His transdisciplinary research integrates the study of humans and the rest of nature to address research, policy, and management issues at multiple time and space scales, from small watersheds to the global system.
 He is co-founder and past president of the International Society for Ecological Economics and founding editor-in-chief of Solutions

-Commentary on Monetizing Nature: Taking Precaution on a Slippery Slope
+Cite as Robert Costanza, "Commentary on 'Monetizing Nature: Taking Precaution on a Slippery Slope,'" Great Transition Initiative

 As a forum for collectively understanding and shaping the global future, GTI welcomes diverse ideas.
 Thus, the opinions expressed in our publications do not necessarily reflect the views of GTI or the Tellus Institute.